Human Resources > Benefits > Leave of Absence > Long-term Disability

 *SSNRA means the Social Security Normal Retirement Age as figured by the 1983 amendment to the Social Security Act and any subsequent amendments.

-Start Date: After the greater of Short-Term Disability ending or 6 months.
+Start Date: After the greater of short-term disability ending or six months.